Ever wanted to downsize your survival kit but didn’t know how or weren’t sure if you wanted to skimp out on essential survival gear?

-If you’re looking for the best wallet multitool out there, the TAC9ER wallet multitool is a good choice (it’s TSA or travel approved).
+If you’re looking for the best wallet multitool out there, the TAC9ER wallet multitool is a good choice (it’s TSA-friendly).

 Suppose you’re in an unfamiliar area when an EMP attack happens.
-Chances are your phone won’t be of any use to you for navigating your way back home.
-On the other hand, a mini compass is going to be helpful, especially if you have learned the underrated survival skill of reading maps and compasses!
+Chances are, your phone won’t be any help in navigating your way back home.
+On the flip side, a mini compass will be helpful, as long as you’ve learned the underrated survival skill of reading maps and compasses!

 Step 3: Place in Strategic Areas

-So you’ve assembled it all, and now you’ve got a slick-looking mini survival kit in front of you.
+So you’ve assembled it all, and now you have a slick-looking mini survival kit in front of you.
 Where are you going to place it?

-You have a few options, but the best places are usually the places that are within reach.
+You have a few options, but the best places are usually those within reach.
 Here are a few examples:

 In your most-used bags

-Don’t just put it in your everyday bag; put it in your most-used bags, too.
+Don’t just put a mini survival kit in your everyday bag.
+Put it in your most-used bags, too.
 We’re talking about your camping or hiking backpack, that big old luggage you use for traveling, your gym bag—bags that you often use.

 In your BOV

-Your bug out vehicle (BOV) might be your everyday car, so you might have supplies in the back or even a BOV emergency kit.
-But as much as possible, we don’t want to touch THAT supply.
+Your bug out vehicle (BOV) might also be your everyday car, so you may already have supplies in the back or even a BOV emergency kit.
+But as much as possible, you don’t want to touch THAT supply.
 A mini survival kit in the glove box will assure you don’t have to use up your main supply.